By Claire Fosburgh

 Step 3

 Pour the chickpeas back into the strainer and rinse with cold water to cool them off.
-Begin peeling the translucent skins off of each one (which should slide off easily).
+Begin peeling the translucent skins off of each one (which should slide off easily by pinching the chickpea with 3 fingers).
 Once you peel them, stick them in the fridge or freezer for a few minutes to cool off while you start putting other ingredients into the blender.

 Step 4